matejnavara/travel-tech-think-blog/content/posts/2022-10-31_Social-Media/index.md

 Often it's just second nature, a bizarre habit that formed and before you know it you're scrolling through random cat videos or memes.

-Now don't get me wrong I do love a good meme and there are plenty of positive elements of social media use:
+Now don't get me wrong I do love a good meme and there are plenty of positive elements of social media use *BUT* there are plenty of negative elements that I'm sure we can all recognise.

-- Connecting with friends / family from afar
-- Learning something new
-- Getting some inspiration
-- Unwinding and laughing

-*BUT* there are plenty of negative elements that I'm sure we can all recognise:

-- Disconnecting from friends / family physically around you
-- Envy / depression / self-consciousness
-- Doom-scrolling
-- Time wasting

 So how do we weigh these up?
 Where do we draw the line?
 What separates healthy use and unhealthy use?